ansys/pymechanical/doc/source/architecture.rst

 response to the client.

 There are protocols [#f5]_ that describe how information moves between computers.
-We begin with an explanation of remote procedure calls.
+The next section begins with an explanation of remote procedure calls.

 Remote procedure calls
 ----------------------